January 18, 2021

 The History and Present Day of Laurel

-I’ll tell you the gist of how Laurel came to be, from what I understand.
+I’ll tell you the gist of why it’s worth visiting Laurel, MS, and understanding its roots, from what I learned from Hugh (who happens to be a fabulous historian and story teller).
 It was founded as a timber town.
 Its main industry involved cutting down and selling timber.
-John Lindsey (mentioned above) revolutionized timber trade by making it a year-round business.
+John Lindsey revolutionized timber trade by making it a year-round business.
 How?
 He invented a wagon that could defy the snow and mud and roll right through it so timber could be sold all over.
 This is amazing, to me at least.
 Another industry that was born in Laurel was masonite.
 William Mason found a way to make inexpensive hardboard from the wood paste at the mills.
 His company is now international.
 Two more industries Laurel is famous for: oil, which needs not much explanation, and the resurgence of craftsman style homes.
-Read on for the scoop of the homes.

 Full disclosure: I do not watch a lot of TV, so some might say I have been living under a rock because I didn’t know this particular fact about Laurel.
 There is a TV show called Home Town on HGTV that features a couple who renovate old homes, mainly craftsman style, in Laurel, MS. Who knew?
 They have a couple of other businesses as well.
 Ben, from my understanding, has a business called The Scotsman Co, and he and Erin own a retail shop called Laurel Mercantile.
 A store owner that we visited told us that they have helped bring no less than 50 new businesses to Laurel.
 That is nothing short of spectacular.
-We did see Ben walking his large Pyrenees dog one of the days, but I was not about to bother the man for a picture.
-Who am I kidding?
-When I parked my car and went back out, he wasn’t there.
-I tried.
+People actually started visiting Laurel, MS because of this show.
+I’ve heard the couple has since moved to the country, but they did live around the corner from the Grandiflora, and you can still pass their house.

 Image